11 Ladder Safety Tips You Need to Know

 Here is a bonus point on ladder safety tips

-Do not shift a ladder with someone on it to ensure max ladder safety
+Do not shift a ladder with someone on it to ensure maximum ladder safety